 Which flour is best for making pizza?
 This is one of those questions that has as many answers as there are people making pizza out there.
-But there are better and worse flours for making pizza.
+But it’s true to say that there are better and worse flours for making pizza.

 Many people insist on using strong flour for their pizza doughs but I avoid this and opt for lighter Tipo 00 flour.